castro-gzlz/mr-plotter/README.md

 Wait!
 Do you see what I'm seeing? **All low-density super-Earths are hosted by metal-poor stars and tend to receive relatively low insolation fluxes!** If you are interested in this result you can take a look at Sect.
 5.3 of [An unusually low-density super-Earth transiting the bright early-type M-dwarf GJ 1018 (TOI-244)](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract).

-### Example 3: The PlanetS catalog, empirical relationships, and color coding based on homogeneously computed Transmission and Emission Spectroscopy metrics (TSM and ESM).
+### Example 3: The PlanetS catalog, empirical relations, and color coding based on homogeneously computed Transmission and Emission Spectroscopy metrics (TSM and ESM).

 **In Progres...**